mariajosemv/statistical-learning/README.md

-# statistical-learning
+# 📚Statistical learning
-Notes from the book An Introduction to Statistical Learning
+Notes from the book [An Introduction to Statistical Learning](https://www.statlearning.com/)